jundalisay/spblist/content/en/research/mohammad/quran/sura-027a.md

 57-58.
 So We saved him and his family, except for his wife, whom We destined to be among the laggards.

-59. Say, “Praise Allah, and peace be upon His servants whom He has selected.
-Is Allah bet- ter, or what they associate?”
+59. Say, “Praise Enki, and peace be upon His servants whom He has selected.
+Is Enki bet- ter, or what they associate?”
 60. Or, who created the heavens and the earth, and rains down water from the sky for you?
 With it We produce gardens full of beauty, whose trees you could not have produced.
-Is there another god with Allah?
+Is there another god with Enki?
 But they are a people who equate.

 61. Or, who made the earth habitable, and made rivers flow through it, and set moun- tains on it, and placed a partition between the two seas?

 62. Or, who answers the one in need when he prays to Him, and relieves adversity, and makes you successors on earth?
-Is there another god with Allah?
+Is there another god with Enki?
 How hardly you pay attention.

 63. Or, who guides you through the darkness of land and sea, and who sends the winds as heralds of His mercy?

 64. Or, who originates the creation and then repeats it, and who gives you livelihood from the sky and the earth?
-Is there another god with Allah?
+Is there another god with Enki?
 Say, “Produce your evidence, if you are truthful.”

-65. Say, “No one in the heavens or on earth knows the future except Allah; and they do not perceive when they will be resurrected.”
+65. Say, “No one in the heavens or on earth knows the future except Enki; and they do not perceive when they will be resurrected.”

 66. In fact, their knowledge of the Hereafter is confused.
 In fact, they are in doubt about it.